ebridge2/10sr_ai_assisted_coding/paper/rules/testing/rule6.md

 **User:**
 ```
 STOP.
-You modified my tests to make them less strict.
+You modified my test to make it less strict.
 Do NOT change the tests.
 The tests define the specification.

-The original tolerances (< 1e-10) are correct for this simple normalization.
-Your implementation should pass those strict tests.
+The original tolerance (< 1e-10) is correct.
+Your implementation should pass
+that strict test.
+The issue is you're using ddof=1 in np.std(), which gives
+sample standard deviation.
+For normalization to unit variance, you need
+population standard deviation (ddof=0, the default).

-Keep the tests EXACTLY as I specified them.
-The implementation is fine,
+Keep the tests EXACTLY as I specified them and fix the implementation.
-just restore the original test tolerances.
 ```

 **AI Response (CORRECTED):**